pakshuang/ai-chat-survey/docs/backend.md

   - Rubrics:
       - Demonstrate an awareness of how model can be tracked and improved after deployment.

-## Scalability and Performance Considerations

-- Discussion on how the architecture is designed to handle scalability and ensure optimal performance.
-Explanation of strategies such as horizontal scaling, caching mechanisms, and load balancing.

 ## Conclusion
 In conclusion, this backend report has provided a detailed examination of the infrastructure supporting our AI chatbot survey system.
 We have explored the core components and discussed the rationale behind using ChatGPT and its integration into the survey framework.
 Additionally, we have examined the backend architecture, shedding light on the design decisions and the system's functionality.